Lu lu lu lu lu lu lu lu lu!!!!!!!!!! Now that’s pain relief from a Topical!

 Not the great panacea, because some pains it won’t fix, but it does most muscular and joint type pains, and you simply rub it on, and the pain just goes away.
 It can also be made from 100% legal CBD from industrial Hemp, instead of Marijuana, what could be better than that?

-It doesn’t work better than 62% Holy Anointing Oil, but it works at from about 1.8 to 3.5% concentration, depending on the cannabinoid source used.
+It doesn’t work better than 50% Holy Anointing Oil, but it worked at around 1.8 to 3.58% concentration, depending on the cannabinoid source used.

 I say depending on cannabinoid source, because it can be made from either cannabis food grade to winterized Absolute essential oils, short path cannabinoid distillate, or with pure CBD crystals from either Marijuana, or Hemp.